ggmeiner22/Dancing-Links/README.md

 ## Overview

 This project provides a solution to the classic n‑Queens problem using Donald Knuth’s Dancing Links algorithm (Algorithm X) in Python.
-The project demonstrates how to set up an exact cover matrix for the n‑Queens problem and uses DLX to efficiently compute all possible solutions.
-You can run the solver for one or more board sizes by passing command-line arguments.

 ## File Structure